ava-labs/avalanchejs/README.md

-# Slopes - The AVA Platform JavaScript Library
+# Slopes - The **AVA** Platform JavaScript Library

 ## Overview

-Slopes is a JavaScript Library built using TypeScript and intended to support both browser and Node.js.
+Slopes is a JavaScript Library interfacing with the **AVA** Platform.
+It is built using TypeScript and intended to support both browser and Node.js.

 ## Getting Started

+We built Slopes with ease of use in mind.
+With this library, any Javascript developer is able to interact with a node on the **AVA** Platform who has enabled their API endpoints for the developer's consumption.
+We keep the library up-to-date with the latest changes in the [**AVA** Platform Specification](https://avalabs.org/docs/).

+The Slopes library allows one to issue commands to the AVA node APIs.
+The APIs currently supported by default are:

+  * The AVA Virtual Machine (AVM)
+  * The Keystore API
+  * The Admin API
+  * The Platform API

+### Requirements

 Slopes requires Node.js LTS version 12.13.1 or higher to compile.